-You should vote your shares by the Internet, by telephone or by returning your signed and dated proxy card in the enclosed postage-paid envelope as soon as possible so that your shares will be represented at the
+A: You should vote your shares by the Internet, by telephone or by returning your signed and dated proxy card in the enclosed postage-paid envelope as soon as possible so that your shares will be represented at the Annual Meeting.

-Who conducts the proxy solicitation and how much will it cost?
+Q: Who conducts the proxy solicitation and how much will it cost?

-We are asking for your proxy for the Annual Meeting and will pay all the costs of asking for stockholder proxies.
+A: We are asking for your proxy for the Annual Meeting and will pay all the costs of asking for stockholder proxies.
 We can ask for proxies through the mail or by telephone, fax, or in person.
 We can use our directors, officers and employees to ask for proxies.
 These people do not receive additional compensation for these services.
-We will reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding solicitation material to the beneficial owners of our Class A Common Stock.
+In addition, we have retained D.F.
+King & Co., Inc. to aid in the solicitation of proxies at a base fee of \$12,500, plus reasonable out-of-pocket expenses and disbursements.
+We will reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding solicitation material to the beneficial owners of our stock.

-Q: Can I revoke my proxy
+Q: Can I revoke my proxy?